Garrett Hampson Preview, Player Props: Marlins vs. Nationals

 Garrett Hampson At The Plate

-- In 56.4% of his games this season (31 of 55), Hampson has picked up at least one hit, and in six of those games (10.9%) he recorded multiple hits.
+- In 57.1% of his 56 games this season, Hampson has picked up at least one hit.
+He's also had seven multi-hit games.

-- Hampson has picked up an RBI in nine games this year (16.4%), with more than one RBI in three of those contests (5.5%).
+- In nine games this season (16.1%), Hampson has picked up an RBI, and in three of those games (5.4%) he had two or more.

-- He has scored at least once 19 times this season (34.5%), including one multi-run game.
+- In 19 of 56 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.